Commitment to TCFD Recommendations

 Metrics and Targets

-We calculated the TCFD's recommended disclosure requirements of carbon footprint (the equivalent CO2 resulting from business activities) and weighted average carbon intensity (WACI) for listed equity investment strategy and listed alternative equities investment strategy, as of December 31, 2021 as below.
+Below are our calculations for the TCFD's recommended disclosure requirements of carbon footprint (the equivalent CO2 resulting from business activities) and weighted average carbon intensity (WACI) for our Listed Equity and Alternative Equity Investment Strategy portfolios as of December 31, 2022.

-For the Group's assets under management, our policy is to actively utilize GHG emission ratings and external evaluation organization assessments to supplement our analytics.
+For both the carbon footprint and WACI calculations above, we used S&P Global's data to calculate GHG emissions based on portfolio company disclosures or a proprietary approach using modeling in the absence of available information.
+We calculate Scope 1 and Scope 2 emissions with this approach.
+Our policy for the Group's assets under management is to actively utilize GHG emission ratings and external evaluation organization assessments to supplement our analytics.
 However, due to differences in data reliability and evaluation methods, we do not compare figures, instead preferring to continuously monitor data and consider their future use options.

 Targets by individual strategy among managed client assets